Skip to main content

 Understand the Energy Rating Label

-Get to know the Energy Rating Label so you can convey the information to consumers.
+Get to know the Energy Rating Label so you can help consumers.

 minimum standards regulator logo